FelixP91/Tecan_Evaluator/README.md

 # Tecan_Evaluator
-Evaluates kinetic measurements by a TECAN photometer
+Evaluates kinetic measurements by a TECAN photometer.

 ## Description